zhouselena/tse-zhouselena-public/querier/README.md

 `testing.sh` refers to local directories which are assumed to exist.

+### Functionalities implemented

+* prints set of documents that contains all words in the query
+* supports 'and' and 'or' operators WITH precedence
+* prints document set in decreasing order by score Meets full specs.

 ### Files:
 * `.gitignore`: will ignore querier and core dumps
 * `Makefile`: makes terminal by running command `make` in terminal.